 The global pandemic has already changed the way we work and live, especially among tech companies.
 While office culture formerly relied upon building blocks such as in-person group meetings and team-building activities, the expectations for what an “office culture” encompasses have been reinvented.

 Recently, various groups have carried out comprehensive studies of the work-from-home (WFH) experiment that was set in motion by COVID-19.
-The internet, in fact, appears to be flooded with remote work statistics, now that business owners in virtually every industry are rethinking their flexibility policies.
+The internet is flooded with remote work statistics, now that business owners in virtually every industry are rethinking flexibility.

 Companies realize working from home really works